Dima-Bulavenko/TechCore/README.md

 -   **Stripe Payment Integration**: Provides a secure and reliable payment method through Stripe.
 -   **Order Summary**: Displays a summary of the order before completing the purchase.

-## Admin and Inventory Management
+## Admin Management

-The admin panel helps administrators manage inventory and customer orders efficiently.
+The admin panel helps administrators manage customer orders efficiently.

 -   **Product and Order Management**: Admins can add, update, and remove products and manage user orders.
--   **Inventory Tracking**g: Provides inventory management to ensure stock availability.

 # Database Schema